mattnolting/nextjs-seed-app/ai-documentation/DEVELOPMENT_GUIDE.md

 - Follow PatternFly prop patterns and export typed interfaces
 - Keep shared UI in `components/ui/` and page-level views in `components/content-patterns/`
+- `AppMasthead` defers hydration-only state with `requestAnimationFrame` to avoid React Strict Mode warnings; remove that effect if you no longer need toolbar/nav guards.

 ## CLI Workflow

 - `npm run quick-start` is the only Phase 1 CLI entry point
-- It re-runs layout configuration, regenerates demo routes, and refreshes `public/routes.json`
+- It re-runs layout configuration, optionally generates demo routes/data, and refreshes `src/app/routes.json` when samples are included
+- Skip demo generation by answering “no” to the include-demo prompt for a lean seed

 ## Testing